Asbury Respus: 1918–1931 murders

 After escaping from the prison, Respus returned to Virginia; soon, he relocated to North Carolina once again.
 On January 14, 1918, near Greensboro, North Carolina, he resumed killing with the murder of housewife Jennie Gilbreath, who died from burn injuries in a house fire that also destroyed her house while her husband was out of town.
-The murder of Gilbreath marked the first time Respus crossed the color line and murdered a white victim.
+The murder of Gilbreath marked the first time Respus murdered a white victim.
 The fire that destroyed the Gilbreath home was initially considered accidental.

 On July 21, 1920, Respus drowned a 4-year-old boy named Robert Neal Osborn.
 While Osborn's death was also originally believed to be an accident (with his death certificate labeling his death "accidental"), Respus confessed shortly before his execution that he threw Osborn into a stream and "held his head under water," stating, "I held it there with both my feet."
 Respus later pretended to have discovered the body, but authorities did not suspect foul play in Osborn's death until after Respus was arrested for the September 1931 murder of Vera Leonard.

 On July 17, 1925, Respus murdered 82-year-old Eunice Stevenson, a widow who lived alone.
 Respus broke into her house, beat her to death, and left her body hanging by the neck on the rafters of the house in order to stage the scene to look like a suicide.
-Monroe Ozment, a man in his 40s with dementia and an intellectual disability, initially confessed to Stevenson's murder.
+A man in his 40s with dementia and an intellectual disability initially made a false confession to Stevenson's murder.
 Like the murder of Osborn, Respus was only considered a suspect in the murders of Gilbreath and Stevenson after his arrest for Vera Leonard's murder years later.

 Respus was at one point a suspect in the murder of Robert G. Smith, a native of Sumner, a township in Guilford County, who lived alone.
 Smith's murder was unsolved at the time of Respus's execution; the perpetrator shot into Smith's isolated house and fatally struck him on a Sunday in January 1929.
 The murder took place approximately five miles from where Respus lived at the time, and four of Respus's murders took place in Guilford County, but Smith's murder was never conclusively tied to Respus.
 Locals believed that the same person who murdered Smith may have also been responsible for the similar death of Nellie Jones Ballinger, whose body was discovered with a gunshot wound in her mother's Greensboro home on January 15, 1929.